Nate Lowe Player Props: Rangers vs. Royals

 Royals Pitching Rankings

-- The nine strikeouts per nine innings compiled by the Royals pitching staff ranks 13th in MLB.
+- The Royals pitching staff is 17th in the league with a collective 8.8 strikeouts per nine innings.

-- The Royals have a 3.74 team ERA that ranks eighth across all league pitching staffs.
+- The Royals' 4.36 team ERA ranks 14th across all league pitching staffs.

-- Royals pitchers combine to rank 11th in baseball in home runs given up (nine total, 0.9 per game).
+- The Royals rank 16th in baseball in home runs given up (12 total, 1.1 per game).

-- Greinke (0-2) pitches for the Royals to make his third start of the season.
+- The Royals will look to Lyles (0-2) in his third start this season.

-- The right-hander last pitched on Wednesday against the Toronto Blue Jays, when he tossed six innings, allowing one earned run while giving up seven hits.
+- In his last appearance on Thursday, the righty tossed 5 2/3 innings against the Toronto Blue Jays, giving up five earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.